Cisco's SDWAN

 What is Cisco SD-WAN?

-Cisco’s SD-WAN is a software-defined wide area networking solution designed to help enterprises manage network connectivity while balancing user experience, security, and system complexity.
-This project focused on vManage, the platform’s user interface for configuring and monitoring network operations.
+Cisco SD-WAN is a software-defined networking solution that balances connectivity, security, and system complexity for enterprises.
+This project focused on vManage, the platform’s primary interface for configuring and monitoring network operations.

 The Problem